 When your procedure will be performed using only local anesthesia.
 There are usually no restrictions after the procedure concerning driving or returning to work.
 A doctor is available for consultation at all times should a problem arise after your treatment.

 Continue all medications for blood pressure, diabetes, thyroid problems and any other conditions as recommended by your physician.
 If there is a question, please call our office prior to your appointment.

-If you have been advised by your physician or Drs.
-Wilson or Shurtz to use antibiotic premedication because of a cardiac (heat) condition or prosthetic joint replacement, please make sure you are on the appropriate antibiotic on the day of your appointment.
+If you have been advised by your physician or Dr. Wilson to use antibiotic premedication because of a cardiac (heat) condition or prosthetic joint replacement, please make sure you are on the appropriate antibiotic on the day of your appointment.
 If there is a question, please call our office prior to your appointment.